gingi/interleave/README.md

 ##Usage

-`interleave` takes as input 2 or more text files.
-An output file must be specified with the `-o` option.
+`interleave` takes as input 2 or more text files, and outputs to a file specified with the `-o` option (or standard output).

     interleave [args] <file1> <file2> ...